TKomericki/Rhetos-wiki/Releasing-a-new-Rhetos-version.md

     * [ ] [Framework only] In the *Install* subfolder: zip the *RhetosServer* folder to *RhetosServer.&lt;NEW VERSION&gt;.zip* (for example RhetosServer.1.2.0.zip).
 3. Publish:
     * [ ] [Private builds only] Copy the generated files from the Install folder to your company's shared storage.
       * Rhetos framework build creates 1 zip and 4 nupkg files.
-A Rhetos package build creates 1 nupkg file.
+A Rhetos package build usually creates 1 nupkg file.
     * [ ] Commit your repository changes, **except Build.bat file**, with comment "Release &lt;NEW VERSION&gt;.".
       For example "Release 1.2.0.".
       * Note: If there is nothing to commit, simply do the next step on the last commit.